 - assisting households to access existing undamaged rental houses;

-- contracting a Kaikōura-based matching and placement coordinator to link at-need households with temporary accommodation options;
+- contracted a Kaikōura-based matching and placement coordinator to link at-need households with temporary accommodation options;

-- funding project management support for rural property owners organising their own temporary accommodation solution in Marlborough, Kaikōura, and Hurunui;
+- funded project management support for rural property owners organising their own temporary accommodation solution in Marlborough, Kaikōura, and Hurunui;

-- partnering with Hurunui District Council to establish a temporary accommodation village in Waiau comprising of four two-bedroom units; and
+- partnered with Hurunui District Council to establish a temporary accommodation village in Waiau comprised of four two-bedroom units;

-- supporting primary industry and rural residential recovery by selling 16 two-bedroom houses from Rawhiti Domain at residual value to farmers whose home or primary worker accommodation was rendered uninhabitable by the earthquake needed to stay on the land to work in either the Marlborough, Kaikōura or Hurunui area.
+- supported primary industry and rural residential recovery by selling 16 two-bedroom houses from Rawhiti Domain at residual value to farmers in the Marlborough, Kaikōura or Hurunui area whose home or primary worker accommodation was rendered uninhabitable by the earthquake and need to stay on the land to work; and